-Secretary White's legislation combating texting while driving passes
+Secretary White's legislation combating texting while driving signed into law

-April 24 2018 10:55 AM
+August 15 2018 10:51 AM

-SPRINGFIELD - Illinois Secretary of State Jesse White commended the Illinois House today for approving legislation initiated by his office to strengthen Illinois' law on distracted driving.
-House Bill 4846 cracks down on texting while driving by classifying first-time offenses as moving violations.
-Under the current law, which took effect in 2014, second and subsequent texting while driving offenses are treated as moving violations, while first offenses are treated as nonmoving violations.
+SPRINGFIELD - Illinois Secretary of State Jesse White's legislation strengthening the law on texting while driving was signed into law by the governor.
+House Bill 4846, which takes effect July 1, 2019, cracks down on texting while driving by classifying first-time offenses as moving violations.
+Under the current law, which took effect in 2014, second and subsequent texting while driving offenses are treated as moving violations, while first offenses are treated as non-moving violations.

-"With the increased use of technological devices, distracted driving has become a serious problem on the roads of our state and the nation," said Secretary of State Jesse White.
+"With the increased use of technological devices, distracted driving has become a serious problem on the roads of our state and throughout the nation," said White.
 "This important legislation will make our roads safer.
 No driver should be texting while driving."